janusqa/DjangoStore/README.md

   - so... for example in our likes app we are using the default User model which we need to change
   - so... in models.py of apps app import settings and now we can access our user model via "settings.AUTH_USER_MODEL".
 That is anywhere we have old User we can replace it with importing settings and then accessing our user model via "settings.AUTH_USER_MODEL"
   - Django creates permissons based on our models that we can assing them to groups we make.
 Sometimes we may need a permission that may not quite fit the ones django created so we can create them on the model ourselves.
 Eg. we can create a permission to cancel our order.
 See store.models.py and review the Meta class in the order model.
 It consist of permissons = ["xxx", 'yyy"] where xxx is the permission code we use in our app and yyy is a friendly description.
 Remember to run migrations afer creating permissions

+### Auth endpoints
+- we can certainly roll our own auth from sratch but why do that when they are existing projects that already do this.
+One such project is dojser which provides ready built rest implementation of all the auth endpoints we could need, and we can customize where neccessary
+- djoser.readthedocs.io/en/latest/getting_started.html to view what endpoints are made available to us
+- Getting started
+  - pip install djoser
+  - add djoser as an app in settings.py
+  - pip install djangorestframework_simplejwt  # this is a package that supposrts JWT
+    - set this up in settings.py in REST_FRAMEWORK variable
+    - set up SIMPLE_JWT in settings.py
+  - in urls.py in main app register djoser url patterns
+  - check it out. http://localhost:8000/auth/users/ , will get a 401 as we need now to pass tokens to be authorized